Divinity-dev/Bookstore/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Describe 1 - 3 features you will add to the project.
+> These are future features to be added to the project

 - **[Add Books]**
 - **[Remove Books]**